 What standards must the property meet to be eligible for the BEP?

-- The property is a nuisance due to abandonment and/or other adverse condition
+- Be a nuisance due to abandonment and/or other adverse condition

-- The cost to acquire (if necessary), demolish, green, and maintain the property for up to three years does not exceed $25,000
+- Cost to acquire (if necessary), demolish, green, and maintain the property for up to three years does not exceed $25,000

 - Qualify for lawful demolition

 How can I apply to become a BEP Approved Program Participant?

 To become a program participant of the BEP, you must be a non-profit organization organized under Tennessee laws with a 501(c)(3) designation or a land bank organized under Tennessee laws, have experience in demolition and building affordable housing, and apply and apply to become an approved participant of the program.
 To apply, you must complete a detailed Application and submit it to THDA for review.
 THDA will review and respond to your request to become a program participant within 30 days of receipt.
 THDA will only review completed applications.
 Applicants are encouraged to use the Application Checklist provided with the Participant Application to avoid submitting incomplete applications.
 Once the program participant is approved to partake in the program, their agency’s name will be listed on this website.

 Participant Applications may be submitted electronically to BEP@thda.org or by mail to:

 Nashville, TN 37243

 Where can I find a blighted property for this program?

 Your local city, county, and land bank oversee a large number of properties that may qualify for this program.
 We encourage the program participant to communicate with their local municipality to see how they can work together to identify properties for this program.